 \subsubsection{Strong $\Omega_c$}

-We start from the case of $\Omega_c$ is relatively strong, which makes the system close to the ATS region.
-The FI for both quantum and classical are shown in FIG.\ref{Fig9}.
-Here can observe the spectrum is dominated by two ATS peaks in FIG.\ref{Fig9} (a) and (b).
-For the behavior of FI, there are two main FI peaks around each absorption peak, which corresponding to the behavior of the two-level system (see FIG.\ref{Fig5}) in both cases of quantum and classical.
-However, since the spectral line shape of two ATS peaks is not symmetrical, the height of the two main peaks of FIs is not equal.
-Nevertheless, this case shows that when the system close to the ATS region, the behavior of FI be dominated by the absorption of the spectral line shape of the system.
-Here we defined this case of FI spectrum as \emph{absorption-dominated}.
+We start with a relatively strong $\Omega_c$, so that the system is close to the ATS region.
+The FI for both the quantum and classical cases is shown in FIG.\ref{Fig9}.
+In FIG.\ref{Fig9}, we can observe that the spectrum is dominated by two ATS peaks in FIG.\ref{Fig9} (a) and (b).
+In terms of the behavior of FI, there are two main FI peaks around each absorption peak, corresponding to the behavior of the two-level system (see FIG.\ref{Fig5}), in both the quantum and classical cases.
+However, since the spectral line shapes of the two ATS peaks are not symmetrical, the two main peaks of the FIs are not equal in height.
+Nevertheless, this case shows that when the system is close to the ATS region, the behavior of FI is dominated by the absorption of the spectral line shape of the system.
+Here we defined the FI spectrum as \emph{absorption-dominated}.